linslin/laravel-coffee-cache/README.md

 # ☕ laravel-coffee-cache
 File based lever out cache for laravel.
 This cache hook in before composer autoload and Laravel boostrapping.
 It will push your application into light speed.

-Its a coffee cache.
+It's a coffee cache.
 You can drink more coffee instead of spending time to optimize your application.
 Mokka Mokka!